cghosh2022/pandas-challenge/README.md

 # pandas-challenge
 Module 4 Challenge

 Created a new repository for this project called pandas-challenge.
-Then cloned the new repository to your computer.
+Then cloned the new repository to the terminal.

 Create a folder PyCitySchools.
 Used Pandas and Jupyter Notebook for this assignment.
 After analysis created a detailed report including a written description of at least two observable trends based on the data.